napari/napari/docs/plugins/npe2_manifest_specification.md

 ### Compatibility

-A goal of `npe2` was to make it possible to add or change the plugin interface without breaking existing plugins.
+One goal of `npe2` is to make it possible to add or change the plugin interface without breaking existing plugins.
 This is achieved by defining an **engine version**.
 When we want to change the plugin interface, we increment this number to indicate there is something new.
 New plugins can opt-in to the new behavior by declaring compatibility with that version.

-When authoring a plugin, you will need to describe what is the plugin's compatibility with `npe2`.
+When authoring a plugin, you will need to describe the plugin's compatibility with `npe2`.
 This can be done via the `engine` field in the plugin manifest (see {ref}`top-level-props`).